tmozgach/ent_ob/ask_reply/README.md

 Non-redundant count means in every thread, each replier can only count once.
 Sometimes a replier may reply several times under one thread.
 But for counting ‘received_y1’, or ‘received_y2’ etc, we only count them once so as to know accurately how many people replied the inquirer.

-The redundant information has been added for easy data manipulation using the following code in R
+The redundant information has been added for easy data manipulation using the following code in R:

 ```
 #original data prepare for python